-In addition to his role as Co-Founder and Chairman Emeritus, Bob Klein has been responsible for the technical and marketing development of Applied Marketing Science’s products and services, including VOCALYST®.
+In addition to his role as Founder, Bob Klein has been responsible for the technical and marketing development of Applied Marketing Science’s products and services, including VOCALYST®.
 He has led major client engagements in the various practice areas of Applied Marketing Science (AMS), with particular focus on the litigation support practice area and the energy industry.
 He has served as an expert witness in over 100 cases involving marketing science and consumer behavior in cases related to trademark infringement, confusion, patent damages, class certification, trade secrets, sales forecasting and others.
 He has testified over a dozen times in Federal Court in the U.S. and Canada.

 Prior to his founding of AMS in 1989, Bob was executive vice president of Information Resources, Inc. (IRI), the fourth largest market research company in the world.
 Bob joined IRI in 1985 as part of the acquisition of Management Decision Systems, Inc. (MDS), the marketing consulting and computer software firm he had co-founded in 1970 with various MIT professors and students.
 Over MDS’ fifteen year history, he played a variety of roles, including head of new service development, lead consultant, chief financial officer, and profit center manager.
 He was responsible for the development and marketing of a number of MDS’ most successful products and services including the ASSESSOR model for the prediction of new product success.